-- Determine how long a disengaged contact should continue receiving emails from your company.
-The longer you continue to send to disengaged contacts, the bigger negative impact it will have on your brand's deliverability.
+Determine how long a disengaged contact should continue receiving emails from your company.
+The longer you continue to send to disengaged contacts, the more significant the negative impact it will have on your brand's deliverability.

-- Finally, decide how to manage contacts who have become disengaged.
-You can either remove such contacts from your mailing list without any notification or try running a re-engagement campaign to give them the last opportunity to stay on your list.
+Finally, decide how to manage contacts who have become disengaged.
+You can either remove such contacts from your mailing list without any notification or run a re-engagement campaign to give them the last opportunity to stay on your list.

 Running a well-planned sun-setting strategy can bring the following benefits to your email campaigns:

-- You will always have an active emails list with users who are really interested in your promotions;
+You will always have an active emails list with users who are interested in your promotions;

-- You will maintain great sender reputation by sending messages only to those contacts who actually want to hear from you.
+You will maintain an excellent sender reputation by sending messages only to those contacts who want to hear from you.